FWYsimon/CornerNet-Caffe/README.md

 The original pytorch implementation repository is [here](https://github.com/princeton-vl/CornerNet)

+## Getting Started
+Please use pytorch0.4 because I found that using other version of pytorch to convert model will be wrong.

 ## How to use
 ### CC5.0
 I use [cc5.0](https://github.com/dlunion/CC5.0) which is a good extended frame of caffe and support windows.
 You can watch the introduction by README